-- Preview Email Newsletter

 Husker research on privacy stewardship, politics-related anxiety and true crime was highlighted in national news stories in February.
 The stories were among 25-plus featuring University of Nebraska-Lincoln faculty, staff, students, centers and programs during the month.

-* Research co-authored by Natalie Chisam, assistant professor of marketing, suggests more PR
+* Research co-authored by Natalie Chisam, assistant professor of marketing, suggests companies that handle customer data with transpare more PR

 Nebraska physicist, global team put new spin on energy-saving tech (10)